ChunwangYuan/CS_Projects/MealPlan/README.md

-# FoodDash
+# MealPlan

 This is a Spring-based web application, an online food order website.

 It's deployed on my AWS EC2 server and can be accessed through the [link](http://54.86.213.235/).

-The [frontend](foodDash-web-frontend) is based on React and [ANT design](https://ant.design/docs/react/introduce).
+The [frontend](MealPlan-web-frontend) is based on React and [ANT design](https://ant.design/docs/react/introduce).

-The [backend](foodDash-backend) is implemented with Java Spring framework and Hibernate, with AWS MySQL database and Hibernate Session Factory security.
+The [backend](MealPlan-backend) is implemented with Java Spring framework and Hibernate, with AWS MySQL database and Hibernate Session Factory security.

 # Frontend Features

 ## Development Setup

-Clone the [frontend repo](foodDash-web-frontend), install JavaScript runtime environment [nodeJS](https://nodejs.org/en/)
+Clone the [frontend repo](MealPlan-web-frontend), install JavaScript runtime environment [nodeJS](https://nodejs.org/en/)

 ```java
 //npm install required libraries from package.json if needed